 There are some necessary steps in the product validation process that you can follow to understand whether your startup is likely to work or not.

 ● Analyze your competitors and potential target audience.
 You should understand the reality of the market and your users’ needs to build an app with high demand.

 ● Choose a relevant user group to provide feedback on your idea.
 The group that you choose should be reflective of your ideal customer base.

-● Make sure every user is impartial during user testing.
-This is important if you want to get accurate and unbiased feedback.
+● Make sure every user is sharing honest feedback during user testing.
+This is important if you want to get accurate and unbiased feedback

-● Review your startup idea and make any necessary amendments.
+● Review your startup idea and make any necessary improvements/changes.
 It may even be required to reject your initial idea or ideas and go back to the drawing board.

 This is a reflection of the basics of how to validate an app idea.
 However, if you are making a start as an entrepreneur, there is a lot more involved in validating your startup idea.
-Let’s take a closer look at the process of discovery stage:
+Let's take a closer look at the 8 steps of product validation. :

 There is no doubt that any effective entrepreneur needs to have a good understanding of the market.
 This allows them to see if their product is likely to succeed.